 Look at the health care marketplace options

-The federal health insurance marketplace offers health insurance options for self-employed workers or freelancers.
+The federal health insurance marketplace offers options for self-employed workers or freelancers.
 If you make 400% or less Opens in new window of the federal poverty guidelines, you'll also qualify for a subsidy to minimize the cost.

 Join a group or union

-If you're a member of an organization for freelancers or self-employed people, see if they offer a group insurance plan.
+If you're a member of an organization for freelancers or self-employed people, see if they offer a group self-employed health insurance plan.
 They may have lower rates than the health care marketplace, similar to how an employer offers lower group rates.

 Use a spouse or domestic partner's coverage

 If you're married or are in a domestic partnership, you may have access to health insurance through your spouse or partner.
 This depends on their employer's health insurance options, but it may be an option.